 School business manager (SBM) payThere's no national pay scale for SBMs, but make sure you know who's responsible for setting their pay in your school.
 You can also find out information about average salaries for SBMs, and what you should consider when setting a salary for an SBM.

-Changing teaching and learning responsibilities (TLRs)Can changes be made to the school's TLR structure?
-We look at the circumstances under which TLR structures can be changed, as well as salary safeguarding provisions, changing the duties of a TLR post and phasing out TLRs altogether.
+Changing teaching and learning responsibilities (TLRs)Learn about the circumstances under which TLR structures can be changed, as well as when salary safeguarding will apply, what you need to do if changing the duties of a TLR post, and whether you can phase out TLRs altogether.

 Payments for overtime and out-of-school hours activitiesIs there guidance on paying staff for work done outside of their contracted hours?
 We look at guidance on additional payments for teachers who participate in out-of-school learning activities.
 We also look at overtime pay for support staff and senior leaders.